Varshini1101/Varshini1101/README.md

 - ⚡ Fun fact: ...
 -->
 <h1 align="center">Hi 👋, I'm Raga Varshini Vadlamudi</h1>
-<h3 align="center">skilled Software Engineer with over 3 years of extensive experience in developing and optimizing software applications.
+<h3 align="center">I am a Skilled Software Engineer with over 3 years of extensive experience in developing and optimizing software applications.
 Proficient in various technologies, including Java, Python, Go, and cloud services such as AWS.
 Experienced in creating and implementing CI/CD pipelines, enhancing performance and reliability of applications.
 Strong background in collaborating with cross-functional teams in agile environments.
 Certified AWS Solutions Architect with a Master’s degree in Information Technology and Management from the University of Texas at Dallas.
 Actively seeking an opportunity to contribute to a dynamic team and drive innovative software solutions.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">